barryhughes1/lightning-checkbox-group/README.md

 AND SAVE!

-2. In the Controller of 'Checkbox_Element':
+STEP 2.
+In the Controller of 'Checkbox_Element':

 ```
 ({